 The fee-levy system is a method of funding that is administered through the CSU.
 Students vote on whether or not they want to pay an additional amount per credit towards a given initiative, and if they vote in favor, these fees are automatically stapled on to their tuition payments with the university.
 SEIZE will be campaigning to achieve a $0.29/credit fee levy.
 Should students vote in favor of the SEIZE referendum question in the fall of 2021, the fees will go towards the operating budget of a new incubator, which will be launched in winter 2022.

 Where will the incubator exist?

-Should the fee-levy be secured through the campaign in the fall of 2021, the incubator will operate out of an office space in the downtown core.
+Should the fee-levy be secured through the campaign in November 2021, the incubator will operate out of an office space in the downtown core.
 We will continue to run the curriculum and other core operations through a combination of online activities and booking university spaces (classrooms, etc.)

 Who has SEIZE worked with?

 - Concordia Food Coalition